-To prevent damage of concrete, the surface should be water proofed.
-Water proofing concrete creates a water repellent barrier to lock out moisture.
-This stops all water related damage from occurring.
+To prevent damage to the concrete, the surface should be waterproofed.
+Waterproofing concrete creates a water repellent barrier to lock out moisture.
+This stops all water-related damage from occurring.
 In addition, waterproofing concrete will also prevent spills and stains from penetrating and potentially leaving permanent staining.

-To water proof concrete, the surface should first be cleaned properly.
+To waterproof concrete, the surface should first be cleaned properly.
 Use a concrete cleaner and a high-pressure washer to remove all dirt, grime, mildew, and other contaminants.
 Spot treat and clean any oil or grease spots with a degreaser.
-Clean any irrigation rust with a rest remover.
+Clean any irrigation rust with a rust remover.
 Once the concrete is clean allow it to dry for 1-2 days.

-Once the concrete is dry and ready to be water proofed, use a leaf blower or broom to remove any debris.
+Once the concrete is dry and ready to be waterproofed, use a leaf blower or broom to remove any debris.
 Mask off any areas where you do not want sealer – like house siding, landscaping, etc. Use a roller or pump sprayer to apply the sealer.
-Try to work is small sections applying just enough water proof sealer to coat the surface.
+Try to work in small sections applying just enough water roof sealer to coat the surface.
 Do not over apply.
 Apply one to two coats according to the manufacturer’s recommendations.

 Ask Questions in Comment Area